The 16 Types of Business Meetings (and Why They Matter)

 2. Meeting Design:

 If I need to design a new meeting, is there a core pattern I can build on?
-What factors of the design have the greatest impact on success for this kind of meeting?
+What factors of the design have the greatest impact on the success of this kind of meeting?

 3. Meeting Problem Diagnoses: